atsamd-rs/atsamd/boards/neo_trinkey/README.md

-# Adafruit Gemma M0 Board Support Crate
+# Adafruit Neo Trinkey Board Support Crate

 This crate provides a type-safe API for working with the [Adafruit Neo Trinkey board](https://www.adafruit.com/product/4870).